What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Galleria Sciarra

-For more information, read my post A Useful Guide To Galleria Sciarra.
+For more information about the history, art and functions of this place, read my post A Useful Guide To Galleria Sciarra.

 Lesser visited places in Rome